CankingApp/cankingapp.github.io/themes/maupassant/README.md

 self_search: ## Use a jQuery-based local search engine, true/false.
 google_analytics: ## Your Google Analytics tracking id, e.g. UA-42425684-2
 baidu_analytics: ## Your Baidu Analytics tracking id, e.g. 8006843039519956000
+show_category_count: false ## If you want to show the count of categories in the sidebar widget please set the value to true.
+toc_number: true ## If you want to add list number to toc please set the value to true.
 shareto: true ## If you want to use the share button please set the value to true.
 busuanzi: true ## If you want to use Busuanzi page views please set the value to true.
+widgets_on_small_screens: false ## Set to true to enable widgets on small screens.

 menu:
   - page: home